Public website. Private workspace.

 Can I publish a Confluence page without giving access to Confluence?

-That is the goal of Satori Cloud: publish selected Confluence content as public pages without requiring readers to log in to Confluence.
+That is the goal of Satori Cloud: publish selected Confluence content as external website pages without requiring readers to log in to Confluence.

 Does this expose my whole Confluence space?